-Located in the centre of town, ferries and cruise liners can berth just metres from the commercial area and passengers can access the leisure areas on foot.
+Located in the center of town, ferries and cruise liners can berth just meters from the commercial area and passengers can access the leisure areas on foot.
 Whilst moving into the port entrance, there are views of one of the most beautiful bays in the world.

 Watch a destination video.

 Today Santander is a popular tourist destination.
 It is renowned for its mild, (though rainy) climate.

 The cathedral: greatly damaged in the 1941 fire, this restored, fortress like 13th-century cathedral holds the tomb of historian/writer Marcelino Menéndez y Pelayo (1856-1912), Santander's most illustrious man of letters.